 His new prognosis: six months to live.

-“I’m not worried,” Charles declared to his boss.
+“I’m not worried,” Charles declared.
 “They cured my heart with a pacemaker.
 My kidney was replaced by a better, artificial one.
 Medical science always comes through.
 Before six months goes by, they’ll be able to handle this liver problem.
-Science advances faster than my body fails.
+Science advances faster than my body decays.
 I am an immortal man.”